Sajan-Mahla/HWS-app-s/README.md

 - very easy to use
 - can check/Uncheck tasks as your convince
 - support both light and dark mode

+### 1️⃣3️⃣  MoonShot — can i call all moon missions a MOONSHOT
+- very details of appolo missions
+- their dates, crewMember, batches.
+- best for kids to learn something new

 ---
 ### ⏳ More coming soon...